dysphonia, voice Catherine Cawley dysphonia, voice Catherine Cawley

 How can Parkinson’s Disease affect speech?

 Parkinson’s disease can cause people to talk quietly, have reduced variation in pitch and a hoarse voice.
 Their speech may sound monotone and lack emotion.
 People with Parkinson’s Disease are often not aware that they are talking quietly - we need to work with you to recaliberate your sensory feedback to raise your awareness of your loudness, improve voice projection and reduce effort in conversation.
-Difficulties with voume and clarity can impact on people’s confidence and mood.
+Difficulties with volume and clarity can impact on people’s confidence and mood.
 Our ultimate aim is to improve your volume, speech and confidence - your speech does not need hold you back.

-How does Lee Silverman Voice Treatment work?
+How does Lee Silverman Voice Treatment UK work?

 Lee Silverman Voice Treatment ® (LSVT Loud) focuses on increasing loudness and increasing peoples awareness that they speak too quietly.
 It is an intensive individual Speech and Language Therapy Technique.